overiit/hosts_redirect/README.md

 # Hosts Redirect Process
-Do you hate always having to type github.com or getting recommended from domains?
+Do you hate always having to type github.com or getting recommended wrong domains?
 Customize your own domain settings.
 Type `gh/USERNAME` to go to `github.com/USERNAME`

 **Default Port**: 7813